 What do you consider your strongest assets as an actor?

-It’s funny, I can’t be too objective, I’m not analytic about myself that way, about my contribution or what it is.
+It’s funny.
+I can’t be too objective, I’m not analytic about myself that way, about my contribution or what it is.
 But I seem to know when something is in my range.
-So what is that range, what does that mean?
-I don’t exactly know.
-I know that I’m starting to gain a certain kind of weight as I’m getting older, in terms of the things that I can play, maturity which is kind of appealing to me.
+So what is that range?
+What does that mean?
+I don’t know exactly.
+But I know that I’m starting to gain a certain kind of weight as I’m getting older, in terms of the things that I can play—like maturity, which is kind of appealing to me.
 I can play many things now that I couldn’t play before.
 All my roles have to be intelligent—no, that’s not true, I’ve been playing people without intelligence—it’s almost like, I suppose there’s a certain sensibility I have, this is true for every artist that brings a certain emotion to a role.
-It’s carved out of my intelligence and what’s the strength of it?
-I don’t know, maybe it’s that I’m always a storyteller.
+It’s carved out of my intelligence, and what’s the strength of it?
+I don’t know; maybe it’s that I’m always a storyteller.
 That’s my main strength.
-I want people to go on a journey, so if I do a character and the character is very authentic, but the story isn’t told, I wouldn’t be satisfied.
+I want people to go on a journey, so if I do a character that is very authentic, but the story isn’t told, I wouldn’t be satisfied.
 The story itself is what I’m focused at.
-When that happens, when the audience goes on a journey, it’s a story that’s being told and then I’m happy.
-I seem to have a good intelligence about storytelling and I think maybe that’s my greatest gift.
+When that happens, when the audience goes on a journey, it’s a story that’s being told, and then I’m happy.
+I seem to have a good intelligence about storytelling, and I think maybe that’s my greatest gift.

 Along with your voice?

 Really?
 Well, I debuted on the stage with “Sound of Music” in 1962.
 I consider to return to Broadway, but it’s the same as with comedy.
-But for me, the things that I need to say are not in that genre.
-I know that I have to do this work, I know that I just have to bring these stories, sometimes disturbing, sometimes brave stories, stories that have a focus to make people aware, to stir them, to change, whatever the point is.
-Those stories are mine to do and while I love comedy, there are other people who are doing comedies that are making people laugh, they’re doing a wonderful job.
-In this life I feel that my strengths are in the drama and the dramatic area and I can bring joy to those dramatic areas.
-It’s like when I saw Laurence Olivier do “Othello” which was stunning.
+For me, the things that I need to say are not in that genre.
+I know that I have to do this work; I know that I just have to bring these stories, sometimes disturbing, sometimes brave stories—stories that have a focus to make people aware, to stir them, to change, whatever the point is.
+Those stories are mine to do, and while I love comedy, there are other people who are doing comedies that are making people laugh.
+They’re doing a wonderful job.
+In this life, I feel that my strengths are in drama and the dramatic area, and I can bring joy to those dramatic areas.
+It’s like when I saw Laurence Olivier do “Othello” , which was stunning.
 Although the film is a filmed play, it doesn’t have the cinematic qualities that we enjoy of film, but criticize it is insane because it’s a brilliant, brilliant performance of that role.
 And anybody who does Othello would better go and look Olivier’s Othello.
 Not that they should do it the same, but they should know what the journey is about, so they can make their own choices.
 They should know what he carved the shape of the role for.
 Some of the things that he chose to do in that performance—I remember vividly seeing that performance on film—I was trying to see it in different places in the world on stage and I’ve missed it several times.
-And finally the film came out and I was able to see it on film and I watched it and many scenes, almost all the way through it, I was laughing.
+And finally, the film came out, and I was able to see it on film; I watched it, and many scenes, almost all the way through it, I was laughing.
 I wasn’t laughing because it was comedic, I was laughing because it was so right.
 It was such a proper thing to do, such a proper interpretation.
 That’s where I find my fun, when I can find the answer in the role.
 If I could tell a story in a role to bring people on this journey, then I feel the happiness about that.
-I love the stage, the nervousness before going on stage, that anxious feeling and the worrying that takes place right prior to your stepping in front of the footlights for a big audience, I love it, and I love the idea of every night trying to make it better.
+I love the stage; the nervousness before going on stage, that anxious feeling, and the worrying that takes place right prior to your stepping in front of the footlights for a big audience, I love it, and I love the idea of every night trying to make it better.
 Each night, finding a new aspect to try, it’s an indulgence for me because I should be spending my time doing as many film stories and contributing in that way.
-Aside from that, I have a lot of interest in causes and I’m very watchful about what’s happening this time.
+Aside from that, I have a lot of interest in causes, and I’m very watchful about what’s happening this time.
 I’m very concerned about the children, the new generations of children that we’re passing the world on to, and those are my concerns as well.
-I feel that I have a lot of things that I have to attend to; aside from being an artist I have other aspects of responsibility.
+I feel that I have a lot of things that I have to attend to.
+Aside from being an artist, I have other aspects of responsibility.

 Ever considered running for office?